freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - check out the outliars in the DB by date
  - recreate the stat_maker.py script (see bug)
  - create queue for parser (or similar, see bug)
- - Investigate adding document back to the admin site for Brian
  - Check the dates/courts in Brians list of citation-less docs, and see if we missed any docs.
- - Fix display of  information on Resource.org HTML display (CSS)
  - Do F3
  - Import resource.org/robots.txt (see bug 187)
  - Why don't I get logs from the scraper daemon emailed?